hashicorp/terraform-provider-google/website/docs/r/compute_security_policy.html.markdown

 * `adaptive_protection_config` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) Configuration for [Google Cloud Armor Adaptive Protection](https://cloud.google.com/armor/docs/adaptive-protection-overview?hl=en).
 Structure is [documented below](#nested_adaptive_protection_config).

+* `type` - The type indicates the intended use of the security policy.
+  * CLOUD_ARMOR - Cloud Armor backend security policies can be configured to filter incoming HTTP requests targeting backend services.
+    They filter requests before they hit the origin servers.
+  * CLOUD_ARMOR_EDGE - Cloud Armor edge security policies can be configured to filter incoming HTTP requests targeting backend services
+    (including Cloud CDN-enabled) as well as backend buckets (Cloud Storage).
+    They filter requests before the request is served from Google's cache.

 <a name="nested_rule"></a>The `rule` block supports:

 * `action` - (Required) Action to take when `match` matches the request.
 Valid values: